Tipplemix Cocktail App

 Current cocktail apps were confusing to use offering a very mixed user experience

+User surveys.
 To collect quantitative data we conducted research through social media such as Facebook asking friends and family a series of questions.
 We used the Typeform platform to setup a questionnaire which was sent out and eventually received data from 14 respondents.

-Define user pain points
+Define user frustrations

+User pain points.
 By combining the data we received from the research methods we were able to identify some key user expectations they would like to see in a future product.
 The obstacles they faced we labelled as pain points which would need to address turning into actionable goals to prioritise and drive the purpose and features of our product.
 Below are some of the key obstacles we identified in the research.

+User personas.
 Several personas were created based on the information we collected in the research stage of our project.
 A higher percentage of women responded to the survey showing interest in making cocktails so we created 2 personas to represent them.
 One was created for the male to not exclude male audience also interested in cocktails.

 Creating the personas gave us an understanding of a target audience we would be designing for.
 To help us better understand the context in which they would be using the product we created storyboarded scenarios to understand how the app would be used.